Rosemary Clooney: Career

-Clooney signed with Columbia and cut her first record with Tony Pastor's big band in 1947, "I'm Sorry I Didn't Say Sorry" b/w "The Lady From Twenty-Nine Palms."
-She cut 14 sides with the Pastor band before making her solo recording debut in mid-1949 with "Bargain Day" b/w "Cabaret."
-In 1950–51, she was a regular on the radio and television versions of Songs For Sale on CBS.
-In early 1951, she had a minor hit with "Beautiful Brown Eyes", but her record of "Come On-a My House" four months later, produced by Mitch Miller, became her first big chart hit.
-Clooney recounted in her memoir that she despised the song, but pop singers in that era seldom had a choice in the material they recorded and she risked being dropped from Columbia if she refused to record it.
-Clooney recorded several duets with Marlene Dietrich and appeared in the early 1950s on Faye Emerson's Wonderful Town series on CBS.
+In 1947, the Clooney sisters signed with Columbia Records and cut their first record with Tony Pastor's big band, "I'm Sorry I Didn't Say Sorry", backed with "The Lady from Twenty-Nine Palms".
+Pastor had initially been reluctant to take both sisters into his band especially as Betty was still under the age of 18 but finally relented.
+The Clooneys cut 14 sides with the Pastor band before going their separate ways; Rosemary made her solo recording debut in mid-1949 with "Bargain Day" and "Cabaret".
+Betty did some recording and live performances as an adult but did not pursue a full-time singing career like her sister.
+In 1950–51, she was a regular on the CBS radio and television versions of Songs for Sale.
+In early 1951, she had a minor hit with "Beautiful Brown Eyes", but her recording of "Come On-a My House" four months later, produced by Mitch Miller, became her first big chart hit.
+Miller would gain a semi-notorious reputation for his promotion of novelty pop material, which he often personally selected and provided musical arrangements for.
+Clooney recounted in her memoir that she despised the song, but as a young upstart singer with no leverage to speak of, she had no say in any of the material she recorded.
+Clooney made several duets with Marlene Dietrich (released in the EP Rosie and Marlene), and appeared in the early 1950s on Faye Emerson's Wonderful Town series on CBS.
 She also did several guest appearances on the Arthur Godfrey radio show, when it was sponsored by Lipton Tea.
 They did duets as he played his ukulele, and other times, she would sing one of her latest hits.

 In 1954, she starred, along with Bing Crosby, Danny Kaye, and Vera-Ellen, in the movie White Christmas.
 She starred, in 1956, in a half-hour syndicated television musical-variety show, The Rosemary Clooney Show, which featured The Hi-Lo's singing group and Nelson Riddle's orchestra.
 The following year, the show moved to NBC prime time as The Lux Show Starring Rosemary Clooney, but lasted only one season.
 The new show featured the singing group The Modernaires and Frank DeVol's orchestra.
 In later years, Clooney often appeared with Bing Crosby on television, such as in the 1957 special The Edsel Show, and the two friends made a concert tour of Ireland together.
 On November 21, 1957, she appeared on NBC's The Ford Show, Starring Tennessee Ernie Ford, a frequent entry in the "Top 20" and featuring a musical group called "The Top Twenty".
 In 1960, Clooney and Crosby co-starred in a 20-minute CBS radio program that aired before the midday news each weekday.
+She had 16 songs make the Billboard pop chart from 1951 to 1956 and was one of the biggest names in pop music for several years.